Newpaw/food_reader/calorie-tracker/README.md

 ### Common Issues

-1. **Backend API not accessible**:
+1. **Backend API not accessible** (Connection Refused Error):
+   - When running with Docker, make sure you're using the correct ports:
+     - Backend API is available at http://localhost:18000
+     - Frontend is available at http://localhost:18080
-   - Check if the backend server is running on port 8000
+   - The frontend code is configured to connect to the backend on port 18000
-   - Verify network settings if running in Docker
+   - If you're getting "Connection Refused" errors, check that:
+     - Docker containers are running (`docker-compose ps`)
+     - Ports are correctly mapped in docker-compose.yml
+     - No firewall is blocking the connections
-   - Check for any error messages in the backend logs
+   - Check for any error messages in the backend logs (`docker-compose logs`)

 2. **Frontend not loading**:
    - Ensure Nginx or the HTTP server is running correctly